 Pregnancy is without a doubt one of the most magical times a woman can experience.
-But for many women, particularly those in the work force, this amazing experience can also be one of the most stressful.
-There are so many things to plan, organize and worry over.
-While people's to-do lists differ, here is a detailed checklist of items to address before you take your maternity leave and welcome your new bundle of joy.
+But for many working women, this amazing experience can also be one of the most stressful.
+There are so many things to plan, organize and worry over -- at home and at the office.
+While people's to-do lists differ, here is a detailed checklist of items to address before you take your maternity leave.

 Karen Donaldson, a women's leadership advocate and VP of North America for Talking Talent, a female-focused consulting company, has been coaching women on workplace issues for years.
 "Your health and your baby's health are the number one priority," says Donaldson.
 "Most women today wish to go back to work and resume their current positions.
 If you play it right, there are a number of ways you can achieve the work-life balance effectively."

 Donaldson suggests having a conversation with your HR department or immediate supervisor that makes it clear you plan to return to your position -- and stay on track for the next level.
 "Think about solutions you can provide for your company, as well as having your own expectations for maternity leave and subsequent re-entry met," she advises.
 And while you don't know what challenges life with a baby will be, you can still create a flexible plan on how transitioning out and back will work.
 Try making a spreadsheet of all your responsibilities and show how they will be handled while you're out -- and how you can ease back into them once you return.

 Federal law assures you time off for unpaid family leave, usually if your company has more than 50 employees.
 It does not, however, require your employer to pay you for this time off, particularly if you are employed part-time or have been with the company for less than one year.
 Know ahead of time what type of financial compensation, if any, you can expect from your place of business.
 Many parents save up their paid vacation days, personal days and sick time to utilize as part of their maternity and paternity leaves.